tripal/tripal_doc/docs/dev_guide/module_dev/plugin_service.rst

 provide a custom Tripal field, then you are going to be implementing either the :doc:`Tripal Field<tripal_fields>` plugin or Chado Field plugin.

-Although more complex than typical plugins, entities are also technically an example of a plugin.
+Although more complex than typical plugins, entities are fill a similar role in modules.
 Read more about :doc:`Entities<entities>` to help decide whether what you need to implement is an entity or a regular plugin.

 Additional Resources: